bindubc/ClearViewSystem/Coding Strategy /README.md

-To build ClearView, the architecture and repo structure should be modular and scalable to accommodate different components such as AI, anonymization, backend, frontend, and analytics.
+To build ClearView, repo structure should be modular and scalable to accommodate different components such as AI, anonymization, backend, frontend, and analytics.
 Below is a proposed **repository structure** for ClearView's architecture:

 ### 1. **Top-Level Structure**